 The Garage Days

 Like many successful ventures, Papapietro Perry Winery was hatched in a garage.
-Following the lead of the rebellious garigiste movement in Bourdeaux, a handful of friends in San Francisco committed to making their own Pinot Noir to drink -- and to have a bunch of fun in the process.
+Following the lead of the rebellious garagiste movement in Bordeaux, a handful of friends in San Francisco committed to making their own Pinot Noir to drink — and to have a bunch of fun in the process.
 Fortunately for them, they had Ben Papapietro as their home winemaker.